 - Residential home care

-In a comparison analysis to other medical centers and hospitals throughout the U.S., Iroquois Memorial Hospital maintains an overall “B-” score, ranking it in the 41st percentile.
+In a comparative analysis to other medical centers and hospitals throughout the U.S., Iroquois Memorial Hospital maintains an overall “B-” score, ranking it in the 41st percentile.
 The rank is calculated by using publicly available data including patient flow, initial assessments, patient satisfaction and reported complications.
-A low to median score might indicate a high percentage of medical errors and mistakes happening at the facility.
+A low to medium score might indicate a high percentage of medical errors and mistakes happening at the facility.

 Iroquois Memorial Hospital and Resident Home maintains one specific state designation including: